A Down-Market Survival Guide for Your 20s, 30s, and 40s

-A version of this article originally published in August 2019.
+A version of this article previously published in February 2020.

 The first bear market I experienced during my adult life, from 2000-02, seemed particularly violent and frightening.
 Stocks fell in 2000 and 2001, but the bottom really dropped out in 2002, with the S&P 500 falling 23%.

-In hindsight, that period seems like a necessary correction, an almost healthy check on the market’s worst excesses of the late 1990s.
+In hindsight, that period seems like a necessary correction, an almost healthy check on the market's worst excesses of the late 1990s.
 And now that I've lived through a few like that one, I know that stocks usually recover and beat less volatile assets over time.
 But at the time, it felt like we were venturing into uncharted territory.
-It was no fun to watch my stock-heavy portfolio, which I had presided over with pride during the long bear market, drop more than 30% over that stretch.
+It was no fun to watch my stock-heavy portfolio, which I had presided over with pride during the long bull market, drop more than 30% over that stretch in the early 2000s.

 That's the odd dynamic in play when you're investing in rough markets in your 20s, 30s, and 40s, before your time horizon shrinks and retirement is close at hand.
 What's likely to be your main savings goal--retirement--is many years into the future.
 Based on the facts alone, market volatility shouldn't ruffle you that much because you have more than enough time for your investments to recover before you begin tapping them during retirement.
 But with less experience as an investor, you may be more likely to get rattled during market swoons than seasoned investors who are closer to retirement.
 In other words, when you're in your 20s, 30s, and maybe even 40s, your risk capacity is high but your risk tolerance may not be.